pangtsu/Rensselaer-e-trade-Dashboard/README.md

   in the project root directory and visit `localhost:8080` to view the live application.

-- Once the application is up and running, you may use the `localhost:3001/api/item` endpoint to access the backend API.
+- Once the application is up and running, you may use the `localhost:8000/api/item` endpoint to access the backend API. i.e., `http://localhost:8000/api/item/AC` shall return `{"status":"success","data":[{"id":1,"itemname":"AC","price":120,"category":"utility"}],"message":"Retrieved item"}`

 ## Troubleshooting